User interface language: English | Español

 The image above shows the main screen of the Questionbank.
 In the blue bar across the top of the screen:

-The search options and filters allow you to sort through past examination questions and find relevant questions to add to your test.
+With the Test Builder you can build your test by adding and reordeiing questions. on the left and search for past exam questions on the right.
+The search options and filters allow you to sort through past examination questions and find relevant questions to drag and drop in your test.

 There are a variety of search filters available including: